 Simple profit-and-loss logic

-Stake-per-point pricing makes it easy to understand what each move in the market is worth.
+Stake-per-point pricing makes it relatively easy to understand what each market move is worth.

 These advantages are genuine, but they only matter if the risks are understood just as clearly.